 |SPOTTED BASS, HYBRID STRIPED BASS, WHITE BASS & CRAPPIE|

-Recent genetic analysis of the Allatoona spot population confirmed these are Alabama "spotted" bass, which tend to grow to larger adult size than the closely related Kentucky spotted bass.
-While larger 4-5 pound spotted bass are caught each year, these older "veteran" fish are not commonplace in Allatoona.
+Recent genetic analysis of the Allatoona "spotted" bass population confirmed these are Alabama "spotted" bass, which tend to grow to larger adult size than the closely related Kentucky spotted bass.
+While larger 4-5 pound spotted bass are caught each year, these older "veteran" fish are not commonplace at Allatoona.

 |Technique||Drop-shot rigs with small baits like a 4-inch zoom tiny fluke or robo worm, or vertical jigging spoons (flex-it or hopkins shorty's) are both excellent approaches to targeting spots year-round.
 Live minnows are also a great means for consistently hooking-up with Allatoona's spotted bass year-round.
 In the cooler months of spring and fall, when spots can be feeding aggressively, use more reactive baits like shallow to medium diving crankbaits, jerkbaits, spinnerbaits, or even larger swimbaits.
 In addition to these baits, fall anglers can try senko baits in light, natural colored patterns.
 Wintertime anglers may provoke spots to hit using subtle float-and-fly rigs that imitate a dying minnow.
 Traditional shad patterned crankbaits retrieved over rocky shorelines is another good winter spotted bass bait.|